jolortiz/my-portfolio/README.md

 ## Jonathan Ortiz's Portfolio

-Hi, I'm Jonathan Ortiz: https://jonathan-ortiz.herokuapp.com/

-This repository is being deployed on Heroku and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This repository is being deployed on [Heroku](https://jonathan-ortiz.herokuapp.com/) and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).